bennettscience/Gmail-Compose/README.md

 Because this isn't hosted on the Chrome web store, follow the instructions below to install.

-1. Use the "Download .zip" button at the bottom right of this screen.
+1. Use the "Download .zip" button at the right side of this screen.
 2. Unzip the file and save it somewhere on your computer (the desktop is fine).
 3. Open a new tab in Chrome
 4. Type in: `chrome:extensions`